vert-x/openshift-cartridge/README.md

 ## Updating Vert.x

-The version of Vert.x that is installed is dictated by the version of the cartridge specified in the `metadata/manifest.yml` file when you first create the application.
-However it may be necessary to update the version manually w/out having to re-create the application.
-To do this there are two files under the `vertx/env` directory
+The version of Vert.x that is installed by default is specified by the cartridge `metadata/manifest.yml` file.
+However it may be necessary to update the version manually w/out having to re-create the application:

-    OPENSHIFT_VERTX_VERSION
+    rhc ssh demo 'echo 2.1.2 > vertx/env/OPENSHIFT_VERTX_VERSION'
-    OPENSHIFT_VERTX_MILESTONE
+    rhc ssh demo 'vertx/bin/control restart'

-These two values make up the Vert.x distribution that will be downloaded and installed into `vertx/usr`.
-After changing these values restart the application and you should now be running the new version.
+The above commands will change the Vert.x version stored in form of `$OPENSHIFT_VERTX_VERSION` environment variable and restart the application.
+The new version will be downloaded and installed into `vertx/usr` directory during the cartridge startup phase.
+Once the application is restarted successfully, you should be running the new version.

-**_Note_: To save space, the cartridge will remove any vert.x installations under this directory once the application is restarted.**
+**_Note_: The cartridge removes all unused versions from `vertx/usr` directory during the cartridge startup phase..**

 ## TODO